-Released in June 1993, Covenant has long since been hailed as the most exceptional death metal recording ever by many critics.
+Released in June 1993, many critics have long since hailed Covenant as the most exceptional death metal recording.
 Distributed on the major label Warner Brothers through their Giant imprint, Covenant had significant resources available for promotion.
 Tony Kunewalder directed videos for the album cut’s “Rapture” and “God of Emptiness,” David Vincent participated in interview specials on MTV, and the band made an appearance in the zeitgeist of 1993; a feature on the Mike Judge show Beavis and Butthead.

 The album artwork accompanying Covenant is a vanguard of appropriate images accompanying a death metal album.
-The image is of various objects used in occult ceremonies; a candle, a quill, a dagger, and a page from The Book of Ceremonial Magic which is by the man credited with popularising tarot cards: Arthur Edward Waite.
+The image is of various objects used in occult ceremonies; a candle, a quill, a dagger, and a page from The Book of Ceremonial Magic, written by the man credited with popularising tarot cards: Arthur Edward Waite.

 Something that is less celebrated about Azagthoth is his experimental musical tastes.
 Covenant contained a cut called “Nar Mataru”, featuring electronic music that sounds like the pulse of a trans-dimensional portal.
 Every album from here until Kingdoms Disdained would feature music that branched out into unfamiliar musical territory.
 The 2003 album Heretic contains a track I consider one of my favourite Azagthoth compositions, the sublime “Abyssous.”